Tilly-11/Air-Quality-In-Dar-es-Salaam/README.md

-# Air-Quality-In-Nairobi 🌍
+# Air-Quality-In-Dar-es-Salaam 🌍
 This project focuses on analyzing and forecasting PM 2.5 air quality levels in Nairobi using time series modeling techniques.
 By leveraging historical data, the goal is to build an accurate predictive model that provides hourly PM 2.5 readings throughout the day.
 This initiative aims to contribute to environmental awareness and data-driven urban planning decisions.

 ---

 **🎯 Objectives**
-- Analyze PM 2.5 pollution trends in Nairobi
+- Analyze PM 2.5 pollution trends in Dar-es-Salaam
 - Build and tune a time series model for accurate air quality forecasting
 - Apply predictive insights to support environmental and health strategies